caraya/personal-blog/content/blog/resizing-with-css.md

 The possible values for resize are:

-**`none`**
+**none**

-The element offers no user-controllable method for resizing it.
+: The element offers no user-controllable method for resizing it.
 This is the default value if it's not present

-**`both`**
+**both**

-The element displays a mechanism for allowing the user to resize it, which may be resized both horizontally and vertically.
+: The element displays a mechanism for allowing the user to resize it, which may be resized both horizontally and vertically.

-**`horizontal`**
+**horizontal**

-The element displays a mechanism for allowing the user to resize it in the horizontal direction.
+: The element displays a mechanism for allowing the user to resize it in the horizontal direction.

-**`vertical`**
+**vertical**

-The element displays a mechanism for allowing the user to resize it in the vertical direction.
+: The element displays a mechanism for allowing the user to resize it in the vertical direction.

-**`block`**
+**block**

-The element displays a mechanism for allowing the user to resize it in the block direction (either horizontally or vertically, depending on the `writing-mode` and `direction` value).
+: The element displays a mechanism for allowing the user to resize it in the block direction (either horizontally or vertically, depending on the `writing-mode` and `direction` value).

+**inline**
-**`inline`** The element displays a mechanism for allowing the user to resize it in the inline direction (either horizontally or vertically, depending on the `writing-mode` and `direction` value).
+: The element displays a mechanism for allowing the user to resize it in the inline direction (either horizontally or vertically, depending on the `writing-mode` and `direction` value).

 A few examples of where resize would work well

-- Creating demos for container queries
+* Creating demos for container queries
-- Using textarea boxes for data entry or as the UI for an editor
+* Using textarea boxes for data entry or as the UI for an editor

 ## Controlling minimum and maximum sizes